Why resurface a concrete patio?

 About uneven concrete surfaces

 Even if your concrete patio isn't level, SUNDEK can resurface it.
-We will apply a thicker coating wherever needed to make the surface even.
+Our contractors will apply a thicker coating wherever needed to make the surface even.
 In the end, you'll have a patio without trip hazards or spots where water puddles, making it a safer surface that's less prone to damage.

 Frequently asked questions

 - Concrete resurfacing begins with an existing concrete surface.
 After preparing the surface, a concrete overlay (also called a concrete coating) is applied to the existing concrete.
 See some of the colors, textures, and masonry effects that can be added.

 - An outdoor concrete overlay will last for many years when its correctly applied and protected by a sealer, even if there’s heavy foot traffic.
 By keeping up with cleaning and maintenance and reapplying sealer, you can keep your patio looking fresh longer.

 Costs vary by region, and the current state of your concrete patio.
 When working with one of our contractors, you’ll receive a customized quote based on a price per square foot.
 Contact your local contractor to get an estimate.

 - Yes, SUNDEK can apply a concrete coating over a stamped concrete surface.
 Additionally, we can create a stamped concrete overlay over any existing concrete surface.

 - Epoxy flooring is typically used for commercial spaces and garages, but you can also apply it to patios.
 Contact your local SUNDEK authorized contractor to find out if epoxy is right for your patio.

 Designing your concrete patio

 When spending time outside, people tend to gravitate toward the patio.
 So make yours picture-perfect and slip-resistant, too!
 SUNDEK offers a variety of design options.
 Whether you want knockdown texture or stamped concrete, we can create the look you want choosing from our many colors, textures, and masonry effects.